rycus86/githooks/README.md

 - `post-rewrite`
 - `sendemail-validate`

+## GIT Large File System Support
+If the user has installed [Git Large File System](https://git-lfs.github.com/) (LFS) `git-lfs` by calling `git lfs install` globally or locally for a repository only, `git-lfs` installes 4 hooks when initializing `(git init)` or cloning `(git clone)` a repository:

+- `post-checkout`
+- `post-commit`
+- `post-merge`
+- `pre-push`

+Since `githooks` overwrites the hooks in `.git/hooks`, it is **crucial** that the original LFS hooks are still run.
+This hook manager runs all Git LFS hooks internally if the executbale `git-lfs` is found on the system path.
+If `git-lfs` is missing, a warning and a failure is reported (exit code `1`) for any of the above hooks if a file `./githooks/.lfs-required` is placed under the project root.
+For all `post-*` hooks this does not mean that the outcome of the git command can be influenced even tough the exit code is `1`.
+A clone of a repository containing this file will still work but issue a warning and exit with code `1`.
+A push, however, will fail if `git-lfs` is missing and return exit code `1`.

+It is advicable for repositories using Git LFS to also have a pre-commit hook (e.g. `exampled/lfs/pre-commit`) checked in which enforces a correct installation of Git LFS.

 ## Ignoring files

 The `.ignore` files allow excluding files from being treated as a hook script.
 They allow *glob* filename patterns, empty lines and comments, where the line starts with a `#` character.
 In the above example, one of the `.ignore` files should contain `*.md` to exclude the `pre-commit/docs.md` Markdown file.
 The `.githooks/.ignore` file applies to each of the hook directories, and should still define filename patterns, `*.txt` instead of `**/*.txt` for example.
 If there is a `.ignore` file both in the hook type folder and in `.githooks`, the files whose filename matches any pattern from either of those two files will be excluded.
 You can also manage `.ignore` files using the [command line helper](https://github.com/rycus86/githooks/blob/master/docs/command-line-tool.md) tool, and running `git hooks ignore <pattern>`.